-Even better, the drummer can layer the samples with the built-in samples.
-This is a feature that can create a beautiful sound production.
+Even better, the drummer can layer the samples with built-in samples.
+This is a feature that can create a beautiful studio production

-The module features an LED display and buttons that can change the color you play.
+The module features an LED display and buttons that can change color as you play.

 Other notable features